 Farmington is a very small city located in the state of Illinois.
 With a population of 2,303 people and just one neighborhood, Farmington is the 538th largest community in Illinois.
-Farmington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Farmington was built prior to World War II, making it one of the older and more historic cities in the country.

-Farmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Farmington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Farmington are a mix of both white- and blue-collar jobs.
 Overall, Farmington is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Farmington who work in healthcare (10.52%), sales jobs (10.23%), and food service (9.05%).
+There are especially a lot of people living in Farmington who work in sales jobs (10.62%), healthcare (10.41%), and teaching (10.09%).

 As is often the case in a small city, Farmington doesn't have a public transportation system that people use for their commute.

-The education level of Farmington citizens is a little higher than the average for US cities and towns: 22.34% of adults in Farmington have at least a bachelor's degree.
+The citizens of Farmington are slightly better educated than the national average of 21.84% for all cities and towns, with 24.03% of adults in Farmington having a bachelor's degree or advanced degree.

 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmington residents report their race to be White, followed by Native American.
-Important ancestries of people in Farmington include German, English, Italian, Irish, and European.
+The greatest number of Farmington residents report their race to be White, followed by Asian.
+Important ancestries of people in Farmington include German, English, Irish, Italian, and Norwegian.

 The most common language spoken in Farmington is English.
 Other important languages spoken here include Polish and Spanish.